ibm-cloud-docs/vmwaresolutions/services/vrops_ordering.md

 ## Ordering VMware Aria Operations and VMware Aria Operations for Logs for a new instance
 {: #vrops_ordering-new}

 1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the **Add-on services** section.
-VMware Aria Operations and VMware Aria Operations for Logs is in the **Management tools** category.
+The VMware Aria Operations and VMware Aria Operations for Logs service is in the **Management tools** category.
 2. Open the category, locate VMware Aria Operations and VMware Aria Operations for Logs, and toggle its switch on.
 3. Click **Edit** to review and specify the configuration information, then click **Save**.